alta3/linux-unattended-installation/readme.md

 16. Find a test machine that is OK to be COMPLETELY rebuilt.
 Nothing will remain on this target machine.
 (You have been warned!)

-17. Set the TEST MACHINE BIOS to select the hard drive as primary, USB as secondary, or the machine will potentially reboot from the USB, not the hard drive.
+17. Set the TEST MACHINE BIOS to boot-select the hard drive as primary, USB as secondary, or the machine will potentially reboot from the USB over and over, resinstalling the OS.
+You certianly don't want this.

 18. Plug your USB key into the test machine and boot select the USB key.
 Within 10 seconds the test machine disk will be reset completely.
 No turning back now, which is what you want, right?
-The setup tries to eject the ISO/CD during its final stage.

 19. Your machine will complete the installtion in about 12 minutes (wtih 1 Gbps internet access and SSD drive in the test machine).
+When complete, setup ejects the ISO/CD.

-20. When the machine boots, it will display the IPV4 and IPV6 addresse on the console.
+20. When the machine boots, it will display the IPV4 and IPV6 addresses on the console.

 21. SSH into your new machine as ubuntu@IPV4 address

 22. FYI: The ssh host key of your new machine will be generated on first boot.

 23. A neat trick is the dd the master boot record of the test machine SSD, then reboot the test machine.
 Since you clobbered the SSD of the test machine, the USB key will be selected as secondary and re-install.
 This time you can time how long it takes from reboot.

+"Danke für ein tolles Repo" coreprocess!
+(Ein Amerikaner bekommt nie die Chance, mit Deutsch zu üben)